 B Transitional Measures

-The following persons who wish to extend their stay in the same capacity would be able to apply under Tier 2 (General) transitional measures where he or she has or was last granted leave as a:
+The following persons who wish to extend their stay in the same capacity would be able to apply under Tier 2 (General) transitional measures (under the old immigration rules) where he or she has or was last granted leave as a:

 In this case, they would be awarded 50 points under Attributes, and 10 points each in the English language and Maintenance sections.

 C Duration of Skilled Worker Visa